Mbed-TLS/mbedtls-docs/kb/attacks/poc-guidelines.md

 ### PoC using SSL test programs

-For TLS bugs, depending on the way the vulnerability can be triggered, it may be more convenient to use the test programs `programs/ssl/ssl_client2` and `programs/ss/ssl_server2`.
+For TLS bugs, depending on the way the vulnerability can be triggered, it may be more convenient to use the test programs `programs/ssl/ssl_client2` and `programs/ssl/ssl_server2`.
 For bugs involving non-nominal DTLS traffic, `programs/test/udp_proxy` can be useful.
 These programs are normally invoked via `tests/ssl-opt.sh`.
 A test case in `tests/ssl-opt.sh` is a convenient way to demonstrate a TLS bug.
 Our tooling is set up to either run `ssl_client2` against `ssl_server2`, or run one of them against an OpenSSL or GnuTLS peer.

 Note that if the bug causes memory corruption, you should not try to detect it in the code: instead, rely on compile-time or run-time instrumentation such as AddressSanitizer (ASan) or Valgrind.

 Note that `ssl_client2` and `ssl_server2` have access to internal functions that can create malformed traffic or put the SSL context in unexpected states.
-When demonstrating a vulnerability, the attaker side may use whatever is convenient, but the victim side must not rely on calls to internal functions.
+When demonstrating a vulnerability, the attacker side may use whatever is convenient, but the victim side must not rely on calls to internal functions.
 If the vulnerability affects a client or server in the default runtime configuration, you may use `programs/ssl/ssl_client1` or `programs/ssl/ssl_server` as the victim.

 ## Considerations for particular classes of vulnerabilities